Find that one, hard to find line, of hacked code in 20,000 files with ease in Joomla or WordPress

-The mySites.guru suspect content tool – One of the many unique tools within the mySites.guru audit is the Suspect Content Tool.
+The mySites.guru suspect content tool – One of the many unique tools within the mySites.guru audit and Ultimate Toolset for WordPress/Joomla, is the Suspect Content Tool.
 This is our most popular unique tool, let’s discuss it today.

 Overview